Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 - Go to the Django Support settings and use ``project`` as the Django project root.
 Also set your Manage script (``manage.py``) and Settings file accordingly.

-- Go to the Project Interpreter settings and select the Python within your virtualenv (should be under ``Scripts``).
+- Go to the Project Interpreter settings and select the Python within your virtual environment (should be under ``Scripts``).
 This should make PyCharm detect our third-party Python apps.

 - Go to the Project Structure settings and mark ``project`` as a Sources directory (`Help <https://www.jetbrains.com/help/pycharm/2016.1/configuring-folders-within-a-content-root.html>`__).
 This is one way to make PyCharm recognize imports of our apps, such as ``annotations.models``.
 (There may be other ways.)